Disappearance of Aimee Semple McPherson: Escape through the desert

 Initial, vigorous searches around Agua Prieta did not locate any kidnappers or even the shack where she was allegedly imprisoned.
-The Presidente of Agua Prieta, Mexico, (Mayor) Ernesto Boubion, after examining some foot tracks, expressed his belief she got out of a car 3 mi from Agua Prieta.
+The mayor of Agua Prieta, Ernesto Boubion, after examining some foot tracks, expressed his belief she got out of a car 3 mi from Agua Prieta.
 Boubion also considered it a "national insult" that a prominent American woman could be kidnapped into his territory.

 However, it was later revealed by Boubion's translator that Boubion had solicited McPherson for a bribe.
 When McPherson returned to Mexico in early July 1926 to assist in looking for signs of her kidnappers, Boubion asked to see her.
 With his translator the only other person in the room, Boubion told McPherson that individuals had offered to pay him $5,000 to cast doubt on her story, though he would back her statement if she paid him the same amount instead.
 McPherson's attorneys brought a lawsuit against Boubion for extortion.